 Syntax Description text (Optional) Text string to display.
 The text string is alphanumeric, case sensitive, can contain spaces, and has a maximum length of 200 characters.
 The text string can also contain references to CLI variables.

 Command Default Blank line

 Command Modes EXEC mode

 Command History Release Modification

-4.0(0)N1(1a) This command was introduced.
+5.0(2)N1(1) This command was introduced.

-Usage Guidelines You can use this command in a command script to display status information or prompts while the script is running.
+Usage Guidelines You can use this comm is running. and in a command script to display status information or prompts while the script

-Examples This example shows how to display a blank line at the command prompt: switch# echo
+Examples This example shows he switch# echo ow to display a blank line at the command prompt:

 This example shows how to display a line of text at the command prompt:

 switch# echo Script run at \$(TIMESTAMP).

 Related Commands Command Description

 run-script Runs command scripts.

 show cli variables Displays the CLI variables.